alexklibisz/elastik-nearest-neighbors/README.md

 ## Updates

+**April 2020**

+DEPRECATED -- please see the improved implemenation: https://github.com/alexklibisz/elastiknn

+**January 2020**

+I've made the improved implementation public: https://github.com/alexklibisz/elastiknn

 **November 2019**

 I am actively working on an improved implementation of this plugin.
 I hope to open-source and release it late 2019 or early 2020

-**January 2020**

-I've made the improved implementation public: https://github.com/alexklibisz/elastiknn

 ***